 This service is free, but it can take a few visits from a technician before the fibre is physically installed and you have a permanent Optical Network Terminal (ONT).
 This whole process can take anywhere from a couple of weeks to a few months and may include needing to get consent from neighbours or a landlord as well as external building work.

 It is possible that fibre has already been installed in your property, for example, if you have recently moved into a new home where the previous owners had fibre broadband.
 In this case, you should be able to get connected within just a few days.

-Does Stuff Fibre have any add-ons for its broadband plan?
+Does Stuff Fibre broadband have any add-ons?

 When you join Stuff Fibre, there are a few extras that you can take advantage of and add or remove as needed.

 - Boost.
 For super fast internet up to 950Mbps down and 500Mbps up, you can add Boost to your base package for an extra $15 a month.
 You can download files in milliseconds, have a better experience with online gaming, and not worry about having multiple devices in a busy household connected at the same time.
 There are no long-term commitments so you can decide when you need it and activate it yourself from your MyStuff dashboard.